stelmo/Stochastic-Dynamical-Control-Code/openloop/README.md

 # Open Loop Systems

-This folder contains all the scripts used to generate the openloop figures as shown in my masters.
+This folder contains all the scripts used to generate the open loop figures as shown in my masters.

 ### Burglar Example: Analytic Hidden Markov Model Inference

 1. Execute `HMM_burglar_example.jl` to generate the HMM figures.

 ### Linear Reactor: Kalman Filtering and Prediction